Plague Inc.: Development

-Development most likely started in 2011 with the creator, James Vaughan, working on the game in his evenings and afternoons.
+Development most likely started in 2011 with the British creator, James Vaughan, working on the game in his afternoons and evenings.
 The game was released on 26 May 2012.

 In July 2014, Ndemic Creations partnered with 20th Century Fox on an update themed as a tie-in to the film Dawn of the Planet of the Apes.
 Players cultivate the film's "Simian Flu" virus, which kills humans while making apes more intelligent.
 Players spread the virus to eradicate humans while helping apes survive and advance.

 In 2017, the developer released a physical board game based on Plague Inc. titled Plague Inc.: The Board Game. $355,000 was raised for the board game on Kickstarter.
 According to developer James Vaughan, "[he] really wanted the challenge of making a physical game to go alongside the video game - especially as board games are getting increasingly popular now".

 On 6 December 2018, Ndemic Creations released Rebel Inc., a follow-up game with a political theme based around the "complexities and consequences of foreign intervention and counter insurgency."
 In it, players must stabilize a post-war country while stopping insurgents from taking power.
 Though the game was originally only available on iOS, a port for Android devices was released on 11 February the following year.

 On 28 February 2019, the studio announced that they would add an in-game scenario about vaccine hesitancy to the game, after a Change.org petition to do so gained over 10,000 signatures.

 On 24 March 2020, the studio announced that they would add a "cure mode" about stopping the plague outbreak due to the ongoing COVID-19 pandemic.